artymiz/cmpt433-metronome-project/spi-prototype/progress.md

 }
 ```

-You need to have control of DC midway transfer
+You need to have control of D/C midway transfer

 According to https://github.com/adafruit/Adafruit_ILI9341/blob/master/Adafruit_ILI9341.cpp
 >  @brief   Set the "address window" - the rectangle we will write to RAM with the next chunk of      SPI data writes.
 The ILI9341 will automatically wrap the data as each row is filled